Gibbs flow for approximate transport with applications to Bayesian computation: Informal derivation of Liouville's equation

 and the rate at which mass flows out of $\Delta V(x)$

-where $\{e_{i}\}_{i=1}^{d}$ denote the canonical basis vectors for $\mathbb{R}^{d}$.
-In fluid dynamics terminology, the terms in (\ref{eqn:massflowin}) and (\ref{eqn:massflowout}) are simply the density multiplied by the volume metric flow rate in and out of the control volume.
+where $\{e_{i}\}_{i=1}^{d}$ denote the canonical basis vectors in $\mathbb{R}^{d}$.
+In fluid dynamics terminology, the leading terms in (\ref{eqn:massflowin}) and (\ref{eqn:massflowout}) are simply the density multiplied by the volume metric flow rate in and out of the control volume respectively.

-Now summing over all axes yields the net rate at which probability mass is changing in $\Delta V(x)$:
+Summing over all axes yields the net rate at which probability mass is accumulating in $\Delta V(x)$:

 For probability mass to be conserved, (\ref{eqn:changeinmass}) has to be equal to